US women's hockey players threaten boycott over wages - News 12 Now

 Canada, the world’s other women’s hockey powerhouse, puts more money into the sport in part because of government funding.
 Hockey Canada general manager of women’s programs Melody Davidson said development players receive $900 a month and senior-level players $1,500 a month even outside Olympic years and that players are supported full-time for nine months around the Olympics.

-Lamoureux-Davidson said players recently received a bonus payment for its December series against Canada.

-“Other than that one check, we virtually get paid nothing,” she said.
-“We get paid for six months out of a four-year span.”
+“We get paid for six months out of a four-year span,” said Lamoureux-Davidson, who recently received a check for December Series games against Canada.

 USA Hockey said it planned to “field a competitive team” for the IIHF tournament.
 How that team would be put together wasn’t immediately clear, but USA Hockey President Jim Smith declared that “USA Hockey’s role is not to employ athletes and we will not do so.”